rahulkhari83/data-science-portfolio/README.md

 ## Career Goal

-My goal is to pursue a Bachelor's or Master's degree in Data Science and Artificial Intelligence in Germany.
+My goal is to advance my academic knowledge in Data Science and Artificial Intelligence and develop a professional career as a Data Scientist at an international level.

 ---